2tablespoonsreduced-sodium soy sauceor a gluten-free alternative

 You can add a teaspoon of minced fresh ginger to the sauce.

-Instead of red pepper flakes, I sometimes mix a teaspoon of hot pepper sauce into the sauce.
-The only caveat is that pepper sauce tends to create chili fumes when cooked, so if you're sensitive to that, you might want to stick with pepper flakes (and possibly use less of them).
+Instead of red pepper flakes, I sometimes use a tablespoon of hot pepper sauce.
+The only caveat is that it can create chili fumes when cooked, so if you're sensitive to that, you might want to stick with red pepper flakes (and possibly use less of them).

 You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them in the microwave at 50% power or snack on them cold.